 The layers you get

-A Framing Plan DXF separates the drawing onto named layers, in millimetres:
+A Framing Plan DXF separates the drawing onto named layers, in millimeters:

 | Layer | Contains |